gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## We Will See Later

 You might have noticed that we also call `m5.simulate` in our configuration script.
-For now HelloSimObject does not have anything interesting that has to do with simulate.
+For now, HelloSimObject has nothing interesting to do with simulate.
 We will look into the details of simulate later.

 ---
 <!-- _class: title -->